lowRISC/ibex/doc/03_reference/load_store_unit.rst

 For stores the response data is otherwise ignored so the data can be any value provided the integrity is valid (``data_rdata_intg_i`` must match with ``data_rdata_i``).
 It is recommended for write responses some fixed value is placed on ``data_rdata_i`` and ``data_rdata_intg_i`` by the memory system Ibex is connected to in configurations where integrity is used.

-This feature is only used if the core is configured with the SecureIbex parameter set.
+This feature is only used if the core is configured with the MemECC parameter set.
 For all other configurations, the integrity signals can be ignored.

 Misaligned Accesses